topseed/nbake/README.md

 	 node $Env:userprofile/WHERE-YOU-INSTALLED/node_modules/nbake/nbake.js .

-If you are using a Powershell terminal, you can repeat previous commands with [Cursor-Up], and get that command back.
+If you are using a Powershell terminal, you can repeat previous commands with [Cursor-Up], and get that command back when you need it.

 The nbake examples use loadjs.
 No other technology than Pug and loadjs is mandatory.